jdlich/cas-docs/content/chapters/08-hardening.md

 This will have the effect of making your `/proxyValidate` endpoint behave as `/serviceValidate` and reject all proxy tickets.

-<p class="editorial-note">Editorial note: Wouldn't it be even better to disable the /proxy endpoint so that no service can acquire a PGT?
+<p class="note">Editorial note: Wouldn't it be even better to disable the /proxy endpoint so that no service can acquire a PGT?
 Yes, yes it would.
 This tip needs updated to do that instead.</p>

 ## Configure Java DNS refresh intervals ##